RafalMisiorski/RR_project/readme.md

 ### Introduction

-The aim of our project is to reproduce the project originally written in R language (in a form of Rmd file - ``) in Python (using Jupyter notebooks) and then extend the original analysis.
+The aim of our project is to reproduce the project originally written in R language (in a form of Rmd file - `Energy_prediction_original.Rmd`) in Python (using Jupyter notebooks) and then extend the original analysis.

 The original project was created as an ad-hoc analysis for the sake of other course at University of Warsaw and we found much space to employ and implement reproducible research prinnciples here.